capstoneW1/site-capstone/planning/user_stories.md

 ## Problem Statement

-People struggle keeping up with the new sneaker releases and have to resort to paying highly inflated prices.
+- People struggle keeping up with the new sneaker releases and have to resort to paying highly inflated prices.
-Target user: people who are interested in purchasing sneakers
+- Target audience: people who are interested in purchasing sneakers

 ## User Roles